The Wounded (Star Trek: The Next Generation): Plot

 Shortly thereafter, the Enterprise rendezvous with the Phoenix, and Maxwell transports aboard, greeting O'Brien as an old friend.
 Alone, Maxwell asserts to Picard that the Cardassians are re-arming themselves; the science station was a cover for a military base, and the freighters are carrying weapons.
 Picard admonishes Maxwell for his behavior unbecoming a Starfleet captain, and gains his assurance that he will pilot the Phoenix directly back to Federation space.
 However, en route, the Phoenix breaks course towards another freighter.
 Maxwell is poised to destroy the freighter, demanding that the Federation officers be allowed aboard to see proof of the Cardassians' deception.
 The Enterprise crew notes that the freighter is equipped with a field that blocks their scans.
 Picard prepares to fire on the Phoenix to maintain the peace, but O'Brien requests permission to beam over to the Phoenix, using a transporter trick to sneak past its shield, and talk to Maxwell.
-Aboard the Phoenix, O'Brien and Maxwell reminisce about their time aboard the Rutledge and sing a song from their past.
-O'Brien is able to convince Maxwell to stand down.
+Maxwell reveals to O'Brien his unresloved anger at the Cardassians for destroying his family.
+Aboard the Phoenix, O'Brien and Maxwell reminisce about their time aboard the Rutledge and sing a song from their past (The Minstrel Boy).
+Because Maxwell realizes he will not be able win his private war; O'Brien is able to convince Maxwell to stand down.
 Maxwell transfers his command to his first officer and the Phoenix starts its return to Federation space, while Maxwell returns to the Enterprise with O'Brien, to be held there pending return to Starfleet.